-This is a story about one community in Hoxton, in London.
+This is a story about housing and one community in Hoxton, in London.
 It is about the memories they have associated with the derelict and then demolished block of flats they used to live in.

 The block of flats, Longbow House, was built in 1929 and demolished in 2003 as part of the ongoing redevelopment of Hoxton.
 The residents had opted out of Hackney Council tenancy in 1999 and once the building was demolished, almost all were rehoused locally in newly built or refurbished houses or flats.